MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Türü, denetimli sıra için sabit bir ters Yineleyici olarak kullanılabilecek belirtilmemiş türde `T4` bir nesne tanımlar.
+Tür, denetlenen dizi `T4` için sabit bir ters yineleyici olarak hizmet verebilen belirtilmemiş türde bir nesneyi açıklar.

 ### <a name="example"></a>Örnek